 Blue Beetle #29: Well, Rogers is credited on the cover, but don't let that fool you, because it's actually Matthew Sturges writing with Rafael Albuquerque doing the art as well as the terrific, terrific cover.

-t that the Scarab didn't seem to have the same vibe with Jaime as before--I really, really took to his writing well.
+This is Sturges first issue and aside from a few little bumps--only one that really stuck with me, which was just that the Scarab didn't seem to have the same vibe with Jaime as before--I really, really took to his writing well.

 Great issue, keeping him funny and clever and as immensely loveable as he's always been.